Flow-Launcher/docs/faq.md

 ### How do I access settings in my plugin?

+It depends on your plugin type:

-See the [plugin settings guide](json-rpc-settings.md).
+- **JSON-RPC plugins** (Python, Node.js, and similar): see the [plugin settings guide](json-rpc-settings.md).
 Define settings in `SettingsTemplate.yaml` and they'll appear in Flow's Settings UI.
-Read them at runtime via the public API or from the settings JSON directly.
+Read them at runtime from the settings object or settings JSON.
+- **C# (.NET) plugins**: implement [ISettingProvider](/API-Reference/Flow.Launcher.Plugin/ISettingProvider.md) to return a custom settings panel from `CreateSettingPanel()`.
+Your plugin can store its options in a serializable settings model that Flow persists and loads at runtime.

 ### How do I test my plugin without reinstalling it each time?